Innovation

 What is measles?

-Measles is a highly contagious virus that lives in the mucus of the nose and throat of an infected person.
-Symptoms appear 10 to 12 days after contact with the virus.
+Measles is a highly contagious viral disease that can affect people of all ages but is most common in children.
+Measles spreads through the air when an infected person coughs or sneezes.
+Symptoms appear 10 to 14 days after contact with the virus.

 Common measles symptoms include: